The Oregon Health Authority (OHA) updated its fish advisory on April 11, 2018. OHA advises people to follow these guidelines:

-Not to eat: Carp, brown bullhead, bass, walleye, and other resident fish (fish that live their whole lives in the Lower Willamette) should not be eaten at all.
+Do not eat: Carp, brown bullhead, bass, walleye, and other resident fish (fish that live their whole lives in the Lower Willamette) should not be eaten at all.
 These fish have high concentrations of polychlorinated biphenyls (PCBs) and pose a risk to human health.

-Limited eating: The advisory recommends eating no more than two black crappie per month.
+Limit eating: The advisory recommends eating no more than two black crappie per month.

-Note: The advisory does not apply to migratory fish like salmon, steelhead, and shad.
+Okay to eat: The advisory does not apply to migratory fish like salmon, steelhead, and shad.